CezaryBaranowski/MusicSpot/README.md

 Written in C# with WPF and NET Framework 4.7

-Graphic library used: Mahapps Metro: https://github.com/MahApps/MahApps.Metro
+UI library used: Mahapps Metro: https://github.com/MahApps/MahApps.Metro

 Integration with Spotify thanks to SpotifyAPI by JohnnyCrazy: https://github.com/JohnnyCrazy/SpotifyAPI-NET